ligz08/CHIP-MDHD/Local_module/README.md

 <some_parent_directory>\CHIP-MDHD\Local_module
 ```

-Prepare road network data by running the following script:
+Prepare road network data by running the following script.
+This script downloads CHIT 2017 data package from CARB's website,
+and extracts necessary data files.
+About 11GB of data will be generated during this process.
+Please be prepared with plenty of disk space and patience.
 ```powershell
 > python .\python\Prepare_TIGER_Network_Dataset.py
 ```

-This script will download CHIT 2017 data package from CARB's website,
-and extract necessary data files.

-About 11GB data will be generated during the process.
-Please be prepared with plenty of disk space and patience.

 ### 8. Find minimum refueling station layout